-Awareness of the effect of darkness on you body is the first step in overcoming any symptoms that may come with the seasonal depression.
+Awareness of the effect of darkness on your body is the first step in overcoming any symptoms that may come with seasonal depression.

 The moment that I realized that I was affected by the change in seasons, was the day that I began my journey towards discovering ways to stay positive and have positive energy flowing outward, even in the darkest, coldest days of winter.

 The metaphors of autumn and winter predominate literature and our oral traditions, so I am not sure why we don’t acknowledge this phenomenon in our own individual lives as we go through seasonal cycles.

 We all know about the ‘autumn years,’ a metaphor for aging.
 God forbid we get to winter, because metaphors of winter mean death!
 Winter metaphors also denote depression, darkness and coldness.
 Think: “The Winter of our Discontent” and “Long Day's Journey into Night.”
 Makes me want to shutter just by writing it out.

 I admit that it is hard for me to turn my energy toward indoor activities instead of the outdoor activities that I love as winter approaches.